sudeshnt/cat-expenses-web/README.md

 ### In this Application you have the ability to

-- Populate a list of cat expenses
-- Create new cat expense or edit existing expense
+- Create new cat expense or update existing expense
 - Delete multiple cat expenses
+- Populate table with a mock list of cat expenses
-- See the expenses with highest spending category
+- Highlight the expenses with highest spending category
 - Learn about cats with random cat facts

 <p align="right">(<a href="#top">back to top</a>)</p>